Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/easily-collect-audit-history-on-sql-server-tables.md

 ## Optional but sensible columns

 You should already have columns on your table that contain the data you would look for in the audit history.
 For example, the user who made the change is almost always needed.
-So, although you won’t be forced to add this data it’s up to you to ensure the history row is useful when you finally need to use it.
+So, although you won't be forced to add this data it's up to you to ensure the history row is useful when you finally need to use it.

 ## Mandatory start and end time columns